Jayanth1312/Nexly/README.md

-# Nexly - AI-Powered Platform
+# Nexly - AI-Powered assitant platform

-Nexly is a modern AI-powered platform with a Next.js frontend and Express.js backend, featuring comprehensive authentication, search capabilities, and AI integration.
+Nexly is a modern AI-powered assistant platform with a Next.js frontend and Express.js backend, featuring comprehensive authentication, search capabilities, and AI integration.

 ## ✨ Features